adobe/aepsdk-edgeidentity-android/Documentation/api-reference.md

 Get all the identities in the Identity for Edge Network extension, including customer identifiers which were previously added.

-> When [AdobeCallbackWithError](https://aep-sdks.gitbook.io/docs/foundation-extensions/mobile-core/mobile-core-api-reference#public-classes) is provided, and you are fetching the identities from the Mobile SDK, the timeout value is 500ms.
-If the operation times out or an unexpected error occurs, the `fail` method is called with the appropriate [AdobeError](https://aep-sdks.gitbook.io/docs/foundation-extensions/mobile-core/mobile-core-api-reference#public-classes).
+> When `AdobeCallbackWithError` is provided, and you are fetching the identities from the Mobile SDK, the timeout value is 500ms.
+If the operation times out or an unexpected error occurs, the `fail` method is called with the appropriate `AdobeError`.

 #### Java